Djwarf/Qasa/docs/api/security_guide.md

 - [ ] Error messages don't leak sensitive information
 - [ ] No sensitive data appears in logs
 - [ ] Proper entropy sources are used for randomness
+- [ ] HSMs are used for critical keys when available
+- [ ] Formal verification has been performed on security-critical components
+- [ ] WebAssembly security configuration is appropriate if using WASM

 ## Security Updates and Reporting